kirull1/videocloud/memory-bank/activeContext.md

    - Established standard that components should NOT have README.md files
    - Defined mandatory component development workflow requiring Storybook stories, screenshot tests, and unit tests for all new components
    - Fixed all dependencies in package.json files to use exact versions (no ^ or ~ prefixes) for better reproducibility
+   - Implemented a comprehensive color system with light and dark theme support using CSS variables
+   - Created video-specific color variables for player elements, progress bars, and overlays
+   - Created a separate "missing" service for generating a static 404 page
+   - Implemented a Vue application that builds to static HTML/CSS/JS
+   - Designed a responsive 404 page with decorative elements matching the provided design
+   - Added functionality to display different error codes (404, 403, 500, 503) with appropriate messages
+   - Integrated the missing service into the monorepo workspace
+   - Optimized project structure by using a single .gitignore file
+   - Removed unnecessary files and simplified the missing service
+   - Fixed build process to generate static files without TypeScript type checking
+   - Updated package.json scripts to use npm instead of pnpm for the missing service
+   - Moved styles to a separate CSS file for better organization

 1. **Project Repository Structure**